K-Ingredient

 • Best balanced formula: Beauty of Joseon Glow Serum — 2% niacinamide + 60% propolis

-• Best for beginners: Numbuzin No.5 Vitamin-Niacinamide Concentrated Pad — 2% with gentle pad delivery
+• Best convenient format: Numbuzin No.5 Vitamin-Niacinamide Concentrated Pad — 5% niacinamide, pre-soaked pads

 Niacinamide (나이아신아마이드) is Korea's most versatile skincare ingredient.
-It brightens, controls oil, minimizes pores, strengthens the barrier, and reduces hyperpigmentation — all without the irritation risk of retinol or vitamin C. Korean brands have been formulating with niacinamide for decades, and Korean clinical trials on niacinamide show concentrations as low as 2% produce measurable results.
+It brightens, controls oil, minimizes pores, strengthens the barrier, and reduces hyperpigmentation — all without the irritation risk of retinol or vitamin C. Korean brands have been formulating with niacinamide for decades, and peer-reviewed clinical research on niacinamide backs the hype: a 2006 controlled study found 2% niacinamide significantly lowered facial sebum production (Draelos et al., Journal of Cosmetic and Laser Therapy), while a separate trial found 5% niacinamide measurably reduced hyperpigmentation after 4 weeks (Hakozaki et al., British Journal of Dermatology, 2002).

 But concentration isn't everything.
 The delivery system, supporting ingredients, and formulation pH all affect how well niacinamide works.
-We compared the top K-beauty niacinamide products by concentration, supporting ingredients, and Hwahae user ratings.
+We compared six real, currently-sold K-beauty niacinamide products by verified concentration, supporting ingredients, and price.

 K-Beauty Niacinamide Products by Concentration